Christianity in India

 Following the discovery of the sea route to India, by the Portuguese explorer Vasco da Gama in the 15th century AD, Western Christianity was established in the European colonies of Goa, Tranquebar, Bombay, Madras and Pondicherry; as in Catholicism (of Latin or Syriac Rites) and various kinds of Protestantism.
-Conversions also took place through the Goan Inquisition, with the oppression of Hindus and the destruction of mandirs.
+The Church of North India and the Church of South India are a United Protestant denomination; which resulted from the evangelism/ ecumenism of Anglicans, Calvinists, Methodists and other Protestant groups who flourished in colonial India.
+Consequently, these churches are part of the worldwide Anglican Communion, World Communion of Reformed Churches, and World Methodist Council.
 Christian missionaries introduced the western educational system to the Indian subcontinent, to preach Christianity and to campaign for Hindu social reforms like the Channar revolt.
-However, convent schools and charities are being targeted under the Modi administration, particularly by banning missionaries from getting foreign funds.
+The oldest known Christian group in North India are the Hindustani-speaking Bettiah Christians of Bihar, formed in the early 1700s through a Capuchin mission and under the patronage of the Bettiah Rajas during the Moghal Empire.
+Along with native Christians, small numbers of mixed Eurasian peoples, such as Anglo-Indian, Luso-Indian, Franco-Indian and Armenian Indian Christians also existed.
+Also, there is the Hindu Khrista Bhakta movement, who are unbaptised followers of Jesus Christ and St Mary, mainly among Shudras and Dalits.

-Christians were involved in the Indian National Congress (INC), which led the Indian independence movement.
-The All India Conference of Indian Christians advocated for swaraj (self rule) and opposed the partition of India.
-There are reports of crypto-Christians who keep their faith in secret or hiding, due to the fear of persecution; especially Dalit (Outcaste) or Adivasi (Aboriginal) Christians resort to crypsis, because reservation and other rights are denied to them on conversion.
-Some Christians have gone through forced conversion to Hinduism by Hindu extremists, such as Shiv Sena, the Vishva Hindu Parishad (VHP) and the Bharatiya Janata Party (BJP).
-Various groups of Hindu extremists have also attacked churches or disrupted church services in certain states and territories of India.
+Christians were involved in the Indian National Congress (INC), which led the Indian independence movement, the All India Conference of Indian Christians advocated for swaraj (self rule) and opposed the partition of India.
+There are reports of crypto-Christians who keep their faith in secret or hiding, due to the fear of persecution; especially Dalit (Outcaste) or Adivasi (Aboriginal) Christians resort to crypsis, because reservation and other rights are denied on conversion.
+Some Christians have gone through reconversion to Hinduism by Hindu extremists, such as Shiv Sena (SS), the Vishva Hindu Parishad (VHP) and the Bharatiya Janata Party (BJP).
+Various groups of Hindu extremists have also attacked churches, or disrupted church services in certain states and territories of India.
+Convent schools and charities are being targeted under the Modi administration, particularly by banning missionaries from getting donations from abroad, while anti-Christian and pro-hindutva groups have been raising foreign funds.